 How Does Arbonne Taste?

-For this taste test, I used chocolate flavor.
+For this taste test, I used the chocolate flavor.
 When I tasted the dry powder, I could taste the chocolate flavor.
 The directions say to mix 1 packet with 9 oz of cold water and shake vigorously.
-I mixed 9 oz of cold water with 1 packet and blended them together in my Vitamix.
+I mixed 9 oz of cold water with 1 packet and blended them together in a Vitamix.
 I liked the taste.
 It wasn't too liquidity and it wasn't too thick.
 It was right in the middle.

 The picture shows what it looks like when mixed.

-I drank some of the shake and put the rest in the refrigerator for a couple of hours.
+I drank some of the shakes and put the rest in the refrigerator for a couple of hours.
 When I returned, I noticed that the shake had developed a foam layer on top of it which added to the thickness when I drank the rest of it.
 I kind of liked it foam.
 Even when it was at room temperature, I admit, I liked the taste.

 Arbonne Essentials Side Effects